 Figure Legends

-Figure 1: The country of study and gravity and radiation model example results.
+Fig. 1 The country of study and gravity and radiation model example results.
 A) A population map of Kenya with district boundaries (grey) and major roads (black).
 For two districts, a schematic representation of B) a gravity model and C) a radiation model.
 The gravity model is based on the populations of the destination and origin as well as the distance between these locations.
 The radiation model is based on the destination and origin’s populations as well as the total population within a circle centered at the origin.
 This model is based on the premise that individuals living in a certain home location will consider the number of job opportunities (measured as the destination’s population proportional to the resident population) and will travel to the closest destination that would offer better benefits than the resident location.

-Figure 2: A summary of previously published papers incorporating human mobility models and infectious disease dynamics.
+Fig. 2 A summary of previously published papers incorporating human mobility models and infectious disease dynamics.
 We reviewed nineteen papers that either simulated (simulated) disease dynamics or used epidemiological data (data).
 These papers covered a range of infectious diseases (see Table S1).
 For each paper we identified the type of mobility model, disease model, location (high, low, or both high and low income country), and the type of movement quantified.
 Mobility models were classified as a gravity model, radiation model, a spatial transmission kernel, a network, or a risk surface.
-Disease models included a metapopulation model, metapopulation type model with stochastic fadeouts, time spent at locations with different risks of becoming infected, an individual based model (IBM), and network.
+Disease models included a metapopulation model, metapopulation type model with stochastic fadeouts, time spent at locations with different risks of becoming infected, an individual based model (IBM), and a network.
 For each paper, the location of either the mobility and/or disease data determined the location of the paper with countries separated as high income or low income.
 Papers that focused on global disease spread were classified as both high and low income.
 Mobility was classified as either commuting, regional, or global movement patterns.
 If the paper did not explicitly state the type of mobility included in the paper the type of mobility was discerned from the spatial resolution of the data.
 Regional movement includes mobility between political admin units that are larger than a city, in general.
 If a paper included both global movements, such as airline flights, and localized commuting, then the paper was classified as global.
 We included papers describing various infectious diseases including cholera, malaria, dengue, measles, pertussis, rubella, influenza, and foot and mouth disease.

-Figure 3: The actual and predicted amounts of travel from two districts.
+Fig. 3 The actual and predicted amounts of travel from two districts.
 The A,D) actual amount of travel, predicted amounts of travel from the B,E) gravity model and C,F) radiation model are shown for two districts.
 For each map, a continuous density surface was constructed showing the relative spatial distribution of travel.
 The bar plot shows the amount of travel to all other districts from the district with values displayed in increasing order of distance.
 Nairobi A,B,C) is the most populated district in the country and includes the capital.
 In all three figures, the majority of travel (shown in dark blue) is to neighboring locations.
 The radiation model estimates more travel to the rest of the country than the data or gravity model.
 Garissa D,E,F) is a rural district bordering Somalia.
 The majority of actual travel occurs to Nairobi, which the radiation model did not capture.
 The gravity model was able to predict a large amount of travel to Nairobi, but greatly over predicts travel to the rest of the country.